History of Khoury College

 Teaching Professor, Assistant Director Computing Programs – Seattle (view bio)

-Professor, Senior Associate Dean For Academic Affairs (view bio)
+Professor, Senior Associate Dean for Academic Affairs (view bio)

 Visiting Professor, Director of Khoury Programs, San Francisco Bay Area Campuses (view bio)